Jsparrow/dashboard/docs/README.md

 ## jSparrow 3.2.0 released!!!

-On Thursday, 21 February, 2019, jSparrow 3.2.0 release arrived.
+On Thursday, February 21, 2019, jSparrow 3.2.0 release arrived.
 This brings a new rule and a link to our documentation space from each rule in the select rules wizard.

 We are also happy to announce that with this release jSparrow is ready for Java 11.